Why do we Need Packaging?

 Unfortunately, many examples of packaging contain single use plastic, and of the 7 billion tonnes of plastic waste generated so far, only 10% has been recycled.
 The effects caused by our plastic waste are fatal.

-videos with different sustainable solutions to replace plastic packaging, plates, or cutlery:
+Videos with various sustainable solutions to replace plastic packaging, plates, or cutlery: